curl/curl/tests/runtests.md

 Specify which test(s) to run by specifying test numbers or keywords.

-If no test number or keyword is given, all existing tests that the script can find will be considered for running.
+If no test number or keyword is given, all existing tests that the script can find are considered for running.
 You can specify single test cases to run by specifying test numbers space-separated, like `1 3 5 7 11`, and you can specify a range of tests like `45 to 67`.

 Specify tests to not run with a leading exclamation point, like `!66`, which